HMS Formidable (67): Battle of Cape Matapan

-On 18 April the Mediterranean Fleet sortied to bombard the primary Axis supply port of Tripoli and was attacked by a pair of torpedo-carrying SM.79s from Rhodes.
-They were intercepted by a pair of Fulmars that damaged one bomber badly enough that it crash-landed back at its base, although one Fulmar was also forced to crash-land aboard Formidable.
+On 18 April the Mediterranean Fleet sortied to bombard the primary Axis supply port of Tripoli and was attacked by a pair of SM.79 torpedo bombers from Rhodes.
+The torpedo-bombers were intercepted by a pair of Fulmars that damaged one bomber badly enough that it crash-landed back at its base, although one Fulmar was also forced to crash-land aboard Formidable.
 The next day Fulmars from 806 Squadron shot down one CANT Z.1007 bomber flying from Cyrenica to Sicily and a pair of Junkers Ju 52 transports flying fuel to North Africa.
 On the morning of 21 April, the carrier's aircraft dropped flares to illuminate the port so it could be shelled by three battleships and a light cruiser.
 On the way home, a pair of Fulmars shot down a Dornier Do 24 flying boat.

-During the Evacuation of Greece, Formidable provided air cover for Convoy GA-15 on 29 April.
+During the Evacuation of Greece, Formidable provided air cover for Convoy GA 15 on 29 April.
 A Fulmar from 803 Squadron was forced to ditch on 2 May before the carrier returned to Alexandria the next day.
 She put to sea on 6 May to provide air cover for the convoys involved in Operation Tiger.
 On the morning of 8 May, a pair of Fulmars claimed to have shot down a pair of Z.1007s searching for the fleet; one Fulmar failed to return.
 Later that afternoon, the fighters shot down four German Heinkel He 111 bombers at the cost of one Fulmar forced to crash-land.
 Two Albacores and a Fulmar crashed due to non-combat causes during the day.
 The next day a pair of Fulmars from 806 Squadron badly damaged a Ju 88 reconnaissance bomber that crash-landed at its base in Sicily.
 As the fleet and the Tiger convoy approached Alexandria on 11 May, a pair of Fulmars attacked a formation of Ju 88s, damaging one bomber; one Fulmar and another Ju 88 were seen falling together towards the sea.
 Many of the Fulmars had been rendered unserviceable during the operation and Formidable was unable to provide air cover until they were repaired.